Josh-Wickens/football-reactions/README.md

 - SQLite
     - Used to run local database test.
 - Google fonts
-    - used for selecting fonts for project.
+    - Used for selecting fonts for project.
 - FontAwesome
     - For the use of icons.
     - Used to store all images
 - Amiresponsive
-    - used for testing responsiveness and providing screenshots in different sizes.
+    - Used for testing responsiveness and providing screenshots in different sizes.

 ___
 # Bugs and Fixes